 Where to Sail in Croatia?

 You can use our handy 'Sailing in the Med Decision Tree' to find out where might suit you best! :)

-You can charter a yacht from a number of places along the Croatian coast, including Zadar (Zadar Yacht Charter) an intriguing city which was founded by the Romans and Venetians, and which still has an ancient Roman forum, Biograd (Biograd Yacht Charter) and Jezera (Jezera Yacht Charter) in the North, and Dubrovnik (Dubrovnik Yacht Charter) in the South – which has a spectacular Old Town which is currently most famous for being the set of Game of Thrones – as well as a number of marina’s based around Split (Split Yacht Charter / Kastela Yacht Charter / Trogir Yacht Charter), the capital of the country, or in lively pre-historic city of Pula (Pula Yacht Charter).
+You can charter a yacht from a number of places along the Croatian coast, including Zadar an intriguing city which was founded by the Romans and Venetians, and which still has an ancient Roman forum, Biograd and Jezera in the North, and Dubrovnik in the South – which has a spectacular Old Town which is currently most famous for being the set of Game of Thrones – as well as a number of marina’s based around the capital Split (incuding Kastela and Trogir), or in lively pre-historic city of Pula.

-Zadar, Split, Dubrovnik and Pula are all easy to arrive at by air, with all four offering scheduled and charter flights to the UK (including some budget airlines) throughout the year, and with multiple daily flights during the summer season, when temperatures can hit upwards of 35 degrees.
+Zadar, Split, Dubrovnik and Pula are all easy to arrive at by air, with all four offering scheduled and charter flights from across Europe (including some budget airlines) throughout the year, and with multiple daily flights during the summer season, when temperatures can hit upwards of 30 degrees.